-Oxford is easy and fast to reach from London and Birmingham, as well as the major airports of the area, with regular direct connections: London Paddington, London Marylebone and Birmingham New Street are an hour away on train.
+Oxford is easy and fast to reach from London and Birmingham, as well as the major airports in the area, with regular direct connections: London Paddington, London Marylebone and Birmingham New Street are an hour away by train.
 Frequent coaches depart 24 hours a day from London Victoria.
-Heathrow, Gatwick and Birmingham airports can be reached on regular direct buses in approximately 90 minutes, and Birmingham International is served by fast trains, making Oxford easily accessible from all over the world!
+Heathrow, Gatwick and Birmingham airports can be reached by regular direct buses in approximately 90 minutes, and Birmingham International is served by fast trains, making Oxford easily accessible from all over the world!

 Where is Oxford?